 The saw you need will most likely vary depending on what your uses are.
 Remember that the miter saw is is far more versatile and can do all of the same things, however it is not quite as powerful so if your purpose is power and speed, the chop saw takes the lead.

-- Compact design allows easy transport and storage.
+- Compact, lightweight design (30 lbs.) allows for easy transport and storage

 - Stainless steel miter detent plate of the 12-inch miter saw blade comes with 10 positive stops

 - The mitre saw has a precise miter system and machined base fence support

 - Precise miter system and machined base fence support Cam-lock miter handle with detent override delivers quick and accurate miter angles for DEWALT miter saw

 - Tall sliding fences support 6-3/4-inch base vertically

 - Bevels 0 degree - 48degree left and right

 - MOTOR: 15 Amp motor delivers high power for the toughest of cuts generating a no-load speed of up to 5,000 RPM

 - LIGHTWEIGHT: Only 24.2 lbs. to facilitate maneuverability and portability